 Faculty are strongly encouraged to define their GenAI policies in their syllabus.
 When it comes to matters of academic integrity and honor in a course, the instructor's GenAI policy defines the expectations for faculty, students, and staff for that course.
 These course policies derive from the Academic Honor Principle and school Academic Honor Policies and, as such, are governed by the institutional commitment to Academic Honor.

-Use of GenAI tools require acknowledgement or citation for academic integrity.
+Use of GenAI tools require acknowledgement for academic integrity.

-Whenever GenAI tools are permitted within a course, the use of these tools are subject to the Academic Honor Principle.
-To that end, students should acknowledge or cite GenAI contributions based on the guidelines of the instructor.
-If the instructor does not provide specific instructions related to the citation of GenAI as a source of information, then students are expected to use a discipline-appropriate citation method to cite or acknowledge GenAI in their work.
-Failure to cite or acknowledge GenAI use may result in disciplinary action.
+Whenever GenAI tools are permitted within a course, the use of these tools is subject to the Academic Honor Policy.
+As GenAI applications are not stable, reproducible sources, in most cases use of these tools will not be referenced or cited in the same way as conventional scholarly sources.
+Students should make sure to confirm appropriate disclosure or acknowledgement methods with their instructors and follow any provided guidelines.
+Several sample statements can be found below.
+If the instructor does not provide specific instructions related to the acknowledgement of GenAI as a source of information, then students are expected to use a discipline-appropriate citation method to cite or acknowledge GenAI in their work.
+Failure to acknowledge or cite GenAI use may result in disciplinary action.

-It is the student's responsibility to clarify questions with their instructor regarding GenAI use in a course and/or instructor expectations for acknowledgement/citation of GenAI.
+It is the student's responsibility to clarify questions with their instructor regarding GenAI use in a course and/or instructor expectations for acknowledgement of GenAI.

 When students have a question regarding the acceptable use of GenAI tools in a course or on an assignment, they are expected to ask their instructors for clarification.
-Further, students are expected to ask instructors how best cite or acknowledge GenAI that they may have used in a course if they are unsure.
-Failure to clarify course expectations is not an acceptable justification for violating the Academic Honor Principle.
+Further, students are expected to ask instructors how best acknowledge GenAI tools that they may have used in a course if they are unsure.
+Failure to clarify course expectations is not an acceptable justification for violating the Academic Honor Policy.